 Small Trashcan

 Crafting with vinyl generates a lot of waste material.
-It’s helpful to have a small trashcan next to your work area so you can easily discard the excess.
-This has been indispensable to me.
-I use it for almost all of my weeding, even though I have a weeding ring.
+It’s helpful to have a small trash can next to your work area so you can easily discard the excess.
+I use it for almost all of my weeding.

-Use instead: larger trashcan around the house or twixxy weeding ring
+Use instead: a larger trashcan around the house or a Tweexy weeding ring.

 Cricut Materials